GeoscienceAustralia/sira/_sources/index.rst.txt

 SIRA stands for **Systemic Infrastructure Resilience Analysis**.
-It represents a methodology and supporting code for systematising :term:`vulnerability` analysis of lifeline infrastructure assets to natural hazards (i.e. infrastructure system response to environmental excitation).
+It represents a methodology and supporting code for systematising :term:`vulnerability` and :term:`risk` analysis of lifeline infrastructure assets to natural hazards (i.e. infrastructure system response to environmental excitation).

 The impact assessment incorporates the :term:`fragilities <fragility>` of individual system components and their topological configuration